McDonald’s is the master of workflow optimization.

 “A management system based on old rules—a hierarchy that solves for uniformity, bureaucracy, and control—will no longer be effective.”– Asmus Komm, Florian Pollner, Bill Schaninger, and Surbhi Sikka, The new possible: How HR can help build the organization of the future

 In considering accessibility and that remote teamwork is increasing – we created Pages.
-Pages captures, organizes, and shares a team’s operational knowledge and workflow software.
+Pages captures, organizes, and shares a team’s operational knowledge.
 Using Pages, an employee – even if working remotely – can double-check a process online from anywhere in the world.

 Workflow optimization tools